Blogs

 Backtesting is a crucial analysis tool.
 It allows traders to validate their strategies.
 By using historical data, they can gain an edge.

 This helps traders avoid costly mistakes.
 Backtesting provides a detailed report of past performance.
-It answers critical questions about strategy viability.
+It answers critical questions about the strategy's viability.

 Key reasons to backtest: